"

 Summary

-We’ve explored Flux Cored Arc Welding in great depth in this chapter.
+This chapter explored FCAW in great depth.
 This versatile process, usable both with or without supplemental shielding gas, finds application in both shop and field welding environments.
-The process is mainly applied in heavy manufacturing and construction, with its primary limitation being that it is mostly limited to the welding of ferrous metals, including most steels, cast iron, and stainless steels, as well as some nickel alloys.
+The process is mainly applied in heavy manufacturing and construction, with its primary drawback being that it is mostly limited to the welding of ferrous metals, including most steels, cast iron, and stainless steels, as well as some nickel alloys.

 Review Questions